EDMdesigner/EDMdesigner-API-Doc/README.md

 Type: POST

 There will be "hash" and "time" fields in the query of the request:
   - The "hash" will be a string we use for authenticate ourself.
-We concatenate your magic world with a timestamp and create an md5 hash from it.
+We concatenate timestamp with your magic word (he right order of the concatenation: timestam + magicword) and create an md5 hash from it.
 With this hash you can ensure that the request came from us.
   - The "time" will be the timestamp we used for creating the hash